Skip to content

 • EVM proofs: static_verifier

 involved in the Continuations Design under default settings.
-These parameters are of two types:
+These parameters are of three types:

-• FRI parameters: log_blowup, num_queries, and proof_of_work_bits control the soundness of the FRI argument used to generate proofs for the STARKs.
+• FRI parameters: log_blowup, num_queries, query_proof_of_work_bits, and commit_proof_of_work_bits to control the soundness of the FRI argument used to generate proofs for the STARKs.

 The concrete parameter values used by OpenVM are specified in the table below.